-This recipe for Low Carb Keto Chewy Chocolate Chip Cookies is our best keto version of America’s sweetheart cookie; chewy texture, buttery, vanilla-scented, notes of brown sugar, and stevia-sweetened chocolate chips.
+This recipe for Low Carb Keto Chewy Chocolate Chip Cookies is our best keto version of America’s sweetheart cookie.
+They have chewy texture, buttery, vanilla-scented, notes of brown sugar, and stevia-sweetened chocolate chips.

 When we were coming up with this recipe, it was important for us to keep these cookies chewy because that’s a big part of what we love so much about chocolate chippers (read below for the secret ingredient that makes these chewy!).
 The chewy texture paired with their rich buttery flavor, faint vanilla aroma, and stevia-sweetened chocolate chips makes these cookies perfect.